 Residents were especially excited for DrumFit when the PSU Football Running Back, Devyn Ford, showed up to class to participate.
 Drumming alongside Lindsey and residents.
 This was one class they will never forget.
 “I had three PSU interns last semester help me with the fitness programs here at The Village, and one of them lives next to some of the Penn State football players.
 She said she might be able to get one of them to attend DrumFit, and when Devyn showed up, residents were super excited,” Lindsey recalls.

 Residents can attend DrumFit classes once a week, and Lindsey continues to incorporate fun themes.
 “I’ve gotten great feedback from residents about this class.
 They like that it’s fun and different.
 I’ve even gotten residents who otherwise don’t participate in many fitness activities to join the class and they really enjoy it,” Lindsey reflects.

 “It’s a great way to keep your body moving,” she adds.
 It certainly is, and DrumFit isn’t the only exciting new fitness program Lindsey’s been planning.
 She recently added Hula Hooping to her fitness classes as well.
 “One of our residents’ daughters takes a hula hoop exercise class, and she asked if her daughter could come and bring hula hoops to try it out with some residents,” Lindsey explains.

 “We had 20 residents hula hooping out in Palmer Park and they had so much fun with it that I decided to have a hula hoop activity every week.
 It’s become a really fun way to exercise in the winter since we can do it inside.
 It’s also great exercise,” Lindsey notes.
-Making fitness fun, Lindsey continues to provide plentiful opportunities for enjoyable exercise at The Village, especially through the winter months.
-As residents celebrate the New Year of 2022, they’re excited to see what fun fitness classes Lindsey comes up with next.
+Making fitness fun, Lindsey continues to provide plentiful opportunities for enjoyable exercise at The Village.
+As residents await spring, they’re excited to see what fun fitness classes Lindsey comes up with next.